Three Benefits of COIN-margined Perpetual Futures That You Need To Know

-Binance has just launched its latest line of futures products, COIN-margined Perpetual Futures.
+Binance Futures has just launched its latest line of futures products, COIN-margined Perpetual Futures.

-COIN-margined perpetual futures is the second line of futures products to be margined and priced using a cryptocurrency.
-This line of Bitcoin-margined perpetual futures will complement Binance’s broad variety of derivatives, including COIN-margined quarterly futures.
+COIN-margined perpetual contracts are the second line of futures products to be margined and priced using a cryptocurrency.
+This line of Bitcoin-margined perpetual futures will complement Binance Futures’ broad variety of derivatives, including COIN-margined quarterly futures.

-But what exactly are COIN-margined Perpetual Futures?
-In this article, we shall dive into how it works, how it differs from existing futures products, and how it complements them.
+But what exactly are COIN-margined perpetual futures?
+In this article, we shall dive into how it works, how it differs from existing crypto derivatives products, and how it complements them.

-COIN-margined perpetual contracts are a type of derivative that derives its value from an underlying cryptocurrency.
+COIN-margined perpetual contracts are a type of derivatives that derives their value from an underlying cryptocurrency.
 They are an alternative way to gain exposure to a cryptocurrency without having to own it.